-The number of directors is currently set at eight and our board of directors is divided into three classes, each serving staggered, three-year terms:
+The number of directors is currently set at nine and our board of directors is divided into three classes, each serving staggered, three-year terms:

-- Our Class I directors are Bonnie H. Anderson, Robert S. Epstein, M.D., M.S., and Evan Jones and their terms will expire at the Annual Meeting; - Our Class II directors are John L. Bishop, Fred E. Cohen, M.D., D.Phil. and Tina S. Nova, Ph.D. and their terms will expire at the annual meeting of stockholders to be held in 2021; and - Our Class III directors are Karin Eastham and Kevin K. Gordon and their terms will expire at the annual meeting of stockholders to be held in 2022
+- Our Class I directors are Bonnie H. Anderson, Robert S. Epstein, M.D., M.S., and Evan Jones and their terms will expire at the annual meeting of stockholders to be held in 2023; - Our Class II directors are Muna Bhanji, John L. Bishop, and Fred E. Cohen, M.D., D.Phil. and their terms will expire at the Annual Meeting; and - Our Class III directors are Karin Eastham, Kevin K. Gordon, and Jens Holstein and their terms will expire at the annual meeting of stockholders to be held in 2022.

-Three Class I directors will be elected at the Annual Meeting to serve until the annual meeting of stockholders to be held in 2023 or until their successors are duly elected and qualified, with the other classes of directors continuing to serve for the remainder of their respective terms.
-The three nominees receiving the highest number of affirmative votes will be elected as Class I directors.
-The nominating and corporate governance committee of the board of directors has recommended, and the board of directors has designated, Bonnie H. Anderson, Robert S. Epstein, M.D., M.S., and Evan Jones as the nominees for Class I directors to serve until the 2023 annual meeting of stockholders.
+Two Class II directors will be elected at the Annual Meeting to serve until the annual meeting of stockholders to be held in 2024 or until their successors are duly elected and qualified, with the other classes of directors continuing to serve for the remainder of their respective terms.
+The two nominees receiving the highest number of affirmative votes will be elected as Class II directors.
+The nominating and corporate governance committee of the board of directors has recommended, and the board of directors has designated, Muna Bhanji and John L. Bishop as the nominees for Class II directors to serve until the 2024 annual meeting of stockholders.
+Fred E. Cohen, M.D., D.Phil. requested that the nominating and corporate governance committee not consider him to serve an additional term as a Class II director.
 If any nominee is unable or declines to serve as a director at the time of the Annual Meeting, an event that we do not currently anticipate, proxies will be voted for any nominees designated by the board of directors, taking into account any recommendations of the nominating and corporate governance committee, to fill the vacancies.

-Names of the Class I nominees and the other members of the board of directors and certain biographical information as of March 31, 2020 are set forth below:
+Names of the Class II nominees and the other members of the board of directors and certain biographical information as of April 15, 2021 are set forth below:

-Name Age Position with Veracyte Director Since Bonnie H. Anderson 62 Chairman and Chief Executive Officer and Director Nominee 2008 John L. Bishop 75 Lead Independent Director 2014 Fred E. Cohen, M.D., D.Phil.
-63 Director 2007 Karin Eastham 70 Director 2012 Robert S. Epstein, M.D., M.S.
-64 Director and Director Nominee 2015 Kevin K. Gordon 57 Director 2016 Evan Jones 63 Director and Director Nominee 2008 Tina S. Nova, Ph.D.
-66 Director 2015
+Name Age Position with Veracyte Director Since Bonnie H. Anderson 63 Chairman and Chief Executive Officer 2008 Muna Bhanji 58 Director and I Director Nominee 2021 John L. Bishop 76 Lead Indepen dent Director and Director Nominee 2014 Fred E. Cohen, M.D., D.Phil.
+64 Director 2007 Karin Eastham 71 Director 2012 Robert S. Epstein, M.D., M.S.
+66 Director 2015 Kevin K. Gordon 58 Director 2016 Jens Holstein 57 Director 2020 Evan Jones 64 Director 2008

 Bonnie H. Anderson has served as our co-founder, Chief Executive Officer and as a member of our board of directors since February 2008 and as the Chairman of our board of directors since December 2016.
 From August 2013 to February 2017, she also served as our President.
 Prior to joining us, Ms. Anderson was an independent strategic consultant from April 2006 to January 2008, including as a strategic consultant for us from July 2007 to January 2008.
 Ms. Anderson was a Vice President at Beckman Coulter, Inc., a manufacturer of biomedical testing instrument systems, tests and supplies, from September 2000 to March 2006.
-Ms. Anderson currently serves as a member of the board of directors of Castle Biosciences, Inc. and as a trustee emeritus of the Keck Graduate Institute of Applied Life Sciences.
+Ms. Anderson currently serves as a member of the board of directors of Bruker Corporation and as a trustee emeritus of the Keck Graduate Institute of Applied Life Sciences.
+Ms. Anderson previously served as a member of the board of directors of Castle Biosciences, Inc. from June 2015 to August 2020.
 Ms. Anderson holds a B.S. in Medical Technology from Indiana University of Pennsylvania.